-Luminous Voices offers four self-produced concerts for the 2018-19 season, all at the Bella Concert Hall!
+Luminous Voices offered four self-produced concerts for the 2018-19 season, all at the Bella Concert Hall!

-We will again be presented by the Calgary Philharmonic Orchestra: this time for its Late Night concert series.
-We will collaborate with JUNO Award and Polaris Prize-winning Inuk throat singer Tanya Tagaq!
+We were again presented by the Calgary Philharmonic Orchestra: this time for its Late Night concert series in a collaboration with JUNO Award and Polaris Prize-winning Inuk throat singer Tanya Tagaq.

 THIS IS US